 Ensign Peak Academy high school students, including students entering 9th grade in August 2019 may earn 0.5 high school credit by attending this tour, and by completing the pre-tour and post-tour modules in Canvas.

 Tour Reservation Deposit: $100 Deposit (Non-refundable)

-Tour In-country Cost: $1050 (This covers lodging, all meals, and transportation.
-The $100 deposit will count towards this cost.)
+Tour In-country Cost: $1100 (This covers lodging, all meals, transportation and travelers insurance.)
+The $100 deposit will count towards this cost.